Caveatron/Caveatron/README.md

 - Drawings of the LRF and LIDAR windows

 ### Calibration
-Info and calculators can be found in the top level Calibration directory
+Info and calculators can be found at https://github.com/Caveatron/Calibration

 ### Software
-Software can be found in the top level Software directory
+Software can be found at https://github.com/Caveatron/Software